-If you or someone you know was the victim of an accident involving a big rig, freight truck, or any other kind of truck, the expert truck accident lawyers at Wilshire Law Firm are here to help you and your loved ones get the justice and compensation you deserve.
-Our truck accident attorneys have extensive experience representing victims of all types of trucking accidents, including:
+If you or someone you know was the victim of an accident involving a big rig, freight truck, or any other kind of truck, the expert attorneys at Wilshire Law Firm are here to help you and your loved ones get the justice and compensation you deserve.
+Our truck accident lawyers have extensive experience representing victims of all types of trucking accidents, including:

 - Blind spot and no zone accidents

 - Head-on collisions